Jnagasuresh/devops_infra_project/K8s runing notes/kubernetes.md

 Here are 30 detailed **Azure Kubernetes Service (AKS)** interview questions and answers tailored for an architect-level role.
 These questions cover both AKS fundamentals and advanced topics, including architecture, deployment, networking, security, and integration with other Azure services.

+* In AKS, by default **load balancer** will be created where as in GCP, load balancer will be created on demand.

+* In AKS, All the infrastructure components are created in dedicated Resource group, this resource gorup is different from where actual aks cluster is created.
 ---

 ### 1. **What is Azure Kubernetes Service (AKS)?
 How does it differ from regular Kubernetes?**